-This Proposer's Guide provides an overview of significant changes since Cycle 9 made in both the technical capabilities and observing strategies (Section 1), an overview of the ALMA organization (Section 2), the proposal types offered in Cycle 10 (Section 3), information on proposal planning (Section 4), proposal submission (Section 5) and post-proposal activities (Section 6), an overview of the offered technical capabilities (Appendix A), and guidelines for writing a Technical Justification (Appendix B).
+This Proposer's Guide provides an overview of significant changes since Cycle 10 made in both the technical capabilities and observing strategies (Section 1), an overview of the ALMA organization (Section 2), the proposal types offered in Cycle 11 (Section 3), information on proposal planning (Section 4), proposal submission (Section 5), and post-proposal activities (Section 6).
+This document also includes an overview of the offered technical capabilities (Appendix A), guidelines for writing a Technical Justification (Appendix B), a list of acronyms and abbreviations used in this document (Appendix C), and a list of the ALMA science categories and keywords (Appendix D).

-1 What's new in Cycle 10
+1 What's new in Cycle 11

-This section summarizes significant changes made since Cycle 9.
+This section summarizes significant changes made since Cycle 10.
 Any changes, clarifications, or bugs that are discovered after the publication of this Proposer's Guide will be documented in the Knowledgebase Article:

-What Cycle 10 proposal issues and clarifications should I be aware of before submitting my proposal?
+What Cycle 11 proposal issues and clarifications should I be aware of before submitting my proposal?
 Proposers should check this article regularly, especially just before submitting their proposals.